unicframework/docs/Installation.md

 ## Installation

-  Unic framework is for PHP, so it's requires PHP 5.6 or newer version.
-Now you won’t need to setup anything just yet.
+  Unic framework is built for PHP, so it's requires PHP 5.6 or newer version and for now you won’t need to setup anything else.

 ### Install with composer

-  - Install `composer` if you have not installed.
+  - Install `composer` if you have not installed in your system.

 ```shell
 composer create-project unicframework/unic blog